VPNs might sound complicated - and they are - but setting one up and using it on your Mac is very easy.

 How to set up a VPN that doesn't have an app

-If you have chosen a VPN that has little or no app interface, you may be required to go into the settings menus of your Mac.
+In the unlikely scenario that your VPN service has no app, you will need to go into the settings menus of your Mac.
 It can sound a little daunting but it’s simple once you know how.

-Your particular VPN should be able to offer help installing and setting up, but this example using Hidden24 should give you some idea of what to expect.
+Your VPN provider should be able to offer help installing and setting up, but this example using Hidden24 should give you some idea of what to expect.

-You’ll first need to sign up to the VPN and create an account.
+As with any service, you’ll first need to sign up and create an account.

-Once you have a username, email and password associated with your account, you can begin the process of setting it up.
+Once you have a username (usually your email address) and password associated with your account, you can begin the process of setting it up.

 First go to System Preferences on your Mac and choose Network.